elastic/ecs/rfcs/text/0030-linux-event-model.md

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->

+Potential concerns for me are primary tied to message size.
+The nested ancestors and their many fields could add up.
+That being said, there is a larger concern wrt number of events that will dwarf any issue around message size.
+That effort will come down to defining a set of event filters to eliminate unwanted noise.
+Scraping /proc and sending up all process executions can be very load heavy task.
+This issue is probably outside of the scope of ECS though.

+Another point of concern is the re-use of process.entity_id.
+There is nuance around how this ID is calculated, and we are proposing a new hash/calculation based of a different set of fields.
+This issue is being tracked here: https://github.com/elastic/security-team/issues/2458

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.